oddbird/oddleventy/content/blog/elsewhere/sass-package-importer-draft.md

   text: Read the summary & proposal »
   url: https://sass-lang.com/blog/rfc-package-importer/
 summary: |
-  UI Libraries like Vuetify and Bootstrap make it easy to extend their themes by providing Sass source files with their NPM Packages.
+  UI libraries like Vuetify and Bootstrap make it easy to extend their themes by providing Sass source files with their NPM packages.
   Now, Sass is requesting feedback on a simpler way to import those libraries into your Sass styles with `@use "pkg:bootstrap"`.